Totchinuko/apiconan.totchinuko.fr/patches/custom.1.7.x.md

 - Minor performance improvements
 - Fixed the flute accessory textures
 - Fixed partial bodies getting overridden by server rules even when the parameter was not even set.

+## 1.9.6
+- Fixed Quick Tools and Offset not working after login and before the first edit to the character pose